-5.3 Characteristics of Available Models
+5.3.
+Characteristics of Available Models

-To develop distributions of available forced-air furnace equipment models, RER relied on information maintained by the Commission.
-RER has included examinations of model availability for 1998 through 2001.
+To develop distributions of available forced-air furnace equipment models, Itron relied on information maintained by the Commission.
+Itron has included examinations of model availability for 1998 through 2002.
 This information will continue to be updated in future RMST HVAC reports.

-Figure 5-2 shows that from 1998 through 2001 approximately three-quarters of the available gas furnace models have an AFUE between 80 and 90.
+Figure 5-2 shows that from 1998 through 2002 approximately three-quarters of the available gas furnace models have an AFUE between 80 and 90.
 In all years shown, less than 1% of models have an AFUE of 78.
-Additionally, approximately three-quarters of all models have an AFUE between 80 and 90.
-Almost one-fifth of models produced would qualify for the ENERGY STAR specification due to an AFUE of 90 or greater.
+In 2002, one-fifth of available models would qualify for the ENERGY STAR specification due to an AFUE of 90 or greater.